FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Type: Sample
   - Multiple: True
   - Description: The sample which was measured
-- __electrode_material__
-  - Type: string
-  - Description: Name of the used electrode material
 - __analysis__
   - Type: Analysis
   - Description: The method which is used to gain the data